Hiking Scotland’s Western Isles (land tour)

 Distance: 2.5 miles Ascent: negligible

-Begin the day with a visit to the magnificent, 5,000 year old Standing Stones of Callanish (Calanais in Gaelic).
+Begin the day with a visit to the magnificent, 5,000-year-old Standing Stones of Callanish (Calanais in Gaelic).
 The main stone complex contains around 50 stones.
 A ring of large stones about 39.5 ft. in diameter surround a huge monolith at its center and the remains of a chambered cairn.
 There are lines of stones running north, south, east, and west from the stone circle, and a number of other stone circles are nearby.
 In the absence of any sure knowledge, theories as to the meaning and purpose of these stones abound.
 Continue on to Dun Carloway, one of the best-preserved Iron Age brochs in western Scotland.
 The broch was probably built in the 1st century B.C., and radiocarbon dating shows that it was last occupied around A.D.
 1300.
 End the day with a visit to the blackhouse village of Gearrannan, which dates back to the 1600s.
 The houses were still inhabited until the second half of the 20th century.
 The double drystone walls, low profile, and insulating thatch made blackhouses well suited to the Hebridean climate.
 We visit the museum, which provides insights into life in the village in the mid-1900s, including demonstrations of Harris Tweed weaving.
+Overnight at the Borve House Hotel for two nights.
 (B,L,D)

 If you have any additional questions, please email us at firstname.lastname@example.org (and include your full name) or call us toll-free at (800) 748-6262 (toll: 603-756-2884).